 Exam Boards Introduction

-The Exam Boards
+The GCSE Exam Boards

 AQA

-AQA is a registered charity, independent of the government, and is managed by a board of trustees.
-All revenue is reinvested back into the charity, funding educational research and supporting various charitable initiatives.
+AQA (Assessment and Qualifications Alliance) currently accounts for more than half of the GCSEs taken each year.
+It operates as a registered charity, independent of the government, and is managed by a board of trustees.
+The board reinvests all revenue into the charity.
+It funds educational research and supports various charitable initiatives.

-The core subjects of Maths, English and Science are covered, as well as numerous languages, humanities, ICT-related areas, PE and creative subjects.
-AQA also offers Applied General and Level 1, 2 and 3 qualifications in a variety of skills-based subject areas such as business, science, catering, and general skills, as well as independent extended projects.
+AQA also offers Applied General and Level 1, 2 and 3 qualifications in a variety of skills-based subject areas such as business, science, catering, and general skills.
+Additionally, it offers independent extended projects.

 Edexcel